ngwattcos/pythonxyc/README.md

 Comments are simply consumed and do not present any tokens to the parser.

-Strings proved difficult to handle if they contain escape sequences.
+Strings proved difficult to handle if they contained escape sequences.
 Therefore, our stopgap solution was to simply enumerate a few dozen characters that a string could contain (all alphanumeric characters and simple symbols, with the exception of the backslash).
 Therefore, strings are theoretically much more limited in our language than in the real Python language, but this would not matter in most real-life use cases.
 Currently, the only way to delineate strings is with double quotes.

 Finally, we borrowed a couple functions of line-counting code and lexing error handling from the provided source code provided in assignment A3 in Cornell CS 4110, which contained a lexer, parser, and ast for the Imp language.

-## Parsing Overview
+## PythonXY and Parsing Overview
+PythonXY is very similar to Python.
+It is composed of sequences of commands padded with an arbitrary number of newlines in between.
+Sequences of command are recursively defined as Commands are your typical imperative language commands, such as if statements, while statements, for statements, assignments, function definitions, function calls, continue commands, and return statements.
+Expressions are primitives (ints, floats, booleans), strings, dictionaries, lists, and functions.

 ### Indentation and Program Structure
 As you may have inferred, one important difference between Python and PythonXY is how indentation and scope is handled.
 In Python, scope is enforced by indentation.
 While this makes regular Python code look clean overall, we believe that enforcing indentation while having to make a decision on whether to enforce this for JSX as well was the wrong approach.
 Instead, we opted to use the more common approach of using specifc tokens to delineate the "opening" and "closing" of a scope.
 In our case, tokens that "open" a scope would be declarations for if, while, for, and functions, while the token that "closes" a scope is `@end`.
+We chose this token to visually match with Python directives.

+### Variable Declarations
+Python variables and JavaScript variables are handled differently.
+Python variables are simply declared by name, why nowadays JavaScript developers use the `let` and `const` keywords in their.
+This poses a problem for us - without an extra layer of static analysis, we would not be able to differentiate variable updates from variable declarations, and then there was the question of deciding whether a variable would be mutable or constant.
+Instead, we opted to use the keywords `@let` and `@const` to declare mutable and constant variables respectively, in the style of Python decorators.

 ## Supported Language Features
 ### The Basics
+Comments, commands, and expressions make up a PythonXY program.

 ### Commands